Nettie Craig Asberry: From Kansas to Seattle and back

 After college, Asberry taught music and performed in choirs in Nicodemus, Kansas, Kansas City, Missouri, and Denver, Colorado.
 She married Albert Jones, and the two of them moved to Seattle, Washington to take advantage of the opportunities available there in the midst of the rebuilding of the city after the Great Seattle Fire of 1889.
 Shortly after arriving, Asberry became first organist and music director for the First African Methodist Episcopal Church.
 When Albert Jones died in 1893, however, she returned briefly to her family in Kansas.

 Settling in Tacoma

 After her husband's death in 1893, Asberry moved to Tacoma with her family.
 This was where she became one of the founding members of the Tacoma Chapter of the National Association for the Advancement of Colored People (NAACP) chapter.
 She tried to fight segregation in Tacoma and Fort Lewis and established the Tacoma City Association of Colored Women's Clubs before traveling around to promote similar ideas, and was provided a federation throughout the state.
-Asberry was a longtime resident of Tacoma and taught children music and was a choir director, which she was able to do using her PhD.
+Asberry was a longtime resident of Tacoma and taught children music and was a choir director at Allen African Methodist Episcopal Church, which she was able to do using her PhD.
 It has also been considered that she was the first African American woman to ever receive a PhD.